AdobeDocs/experience-manager-65.en/help/forms/using/captcha-adaptive-forms.md

 1. Tap the CAPTCHA component and select ![cmppr](assets/configure-icon.svg) to view the component properties.
 1. In the **[!UICONTROL Validate CAPTCHA]** section, select **[!UICONTROL Validate CAPTCHA on a user action]**.
 1. Tap ![Done](assets/save_icon.svg) to save the component properties.

+    > Note:
+    >
+    > * If you select reCAPTCHA v2 configuration with size as **[!UICONTROL Invisible]** or reCAPTCHA Enterprise score based keys, then Valid Captcha on a user action is not applicable.

 [!DNL Experience Manager Forms] provides `ValidateCAPTCHA` API to validate CAPTCHA using pre-defined conditions.
 You can invoke the API using a custom Submit Action or by defining rules on components in an Adaptive Form.